MnlPhlp/wspick/README.md

 exercism-rust = "/home/manuel/programming/exercism/rust"
 ```

+- `dirs`: list of directories.
+All subdirectories will be shown as projects
 - `open_cmd`: command that is executed on selection.
 Empty means printing the selected path
 - `editor`: editor used when you select edit
 - `sort`: wheter to sort prjects alphabetically